 - Diagonal piping.
 Any deviation of 5 degrees or more from strictly horizontal or vertical will increase air requirement; otherwise surging plugging will result.

 - Any leak in conveying line will have similar results to no. 5.

-- Inadequate venting may result in pressure build-up in receiving tank, and may cause it to bulge or rupture.
+- Inadequate venting may result in pressure build-up in receiving tank and may cause it to bulge or rupture.
 Note: never use other fill pipe as venting.

-- Fill pipe connection at bottom of hopper.
+- Fill pipe connection at bottom of the hopper.
 Unloading against static pressure of product in bin reduces unloading rate substantially.

-- Horizontal hook-up connection to hose.
+- Horizontal hook-up connection to the hose.

 - Reduction in pipe size.
-If trailer or portable storage unit has 4″ or 5″ piping, 4″ or 5″ piping should be provided the full distance.
+If a trailer or portable storage unit has 4″ or 5″ piping, 4″ or 5″ piping should be provided the full distance.